Chicken Larb offers a subtle balance of spicy, sweet, salty, and tart from the combination of lime juice, fish sauce, chilies, and herbs.

-The dish offers subtle balance of spicy, sweet, salty, and tart from the dressing of lime juice, fish sauce, and chillies.
+The dish offers a subtle balance of spicy, sweet, salty, and tart from the dressing of lime juice, fish sauce, and chilies.
 The herbs add freshness and burst more flavor, making the dish tastes more complex.
-I think this dish can split people into love or hate relationship as some people may do not like the taste of pungent herbs.
+I think this dish can split people into love or hate relationships as some people may do not like the taste of pungent herbs.

 Tips on Making Chicken Larb